sargue/jquery.ajaxcheckbox/README.md

 # jquery.ajaxCheckbox

-This is a jQuery plugin that creates a checkbox-like control which propagates state immediately using an Ajax call.
+This is a jQuery plugin that creates a checkbox-like control which propagates state immediately using an ajax call.

 ## How it works

-Instead of a classic `<input>` checkbox we use different icons on a element (usually a span) to show the state.
+Instead of a classic `<input>` checkbox we use different icons on an element (usually a span) to show the state.
 The state is expressed through different CSS classes.

-There are four different states: checked, unchecked, updating and error
+There are four different states:

+* checked
+* unchecked
+* updating
+* error

 The default implementation uses FontAwesome icons.
 The control swaps css classes of the element on each state change.